Resonance structures in kink-antikink scattering in a quantum vacuum: Conclusions and Discussion

-The main tool for our analysis was the CQC formalism that enabled us to conveniently use classical equations of motion for the quantum fields.
-We treated quantum backreaction on the classical background by employing the semiclassical approximation.
-In future we hope to return to examining the effect of quantum fluctuations of the background scalar field itself on the scattering outcome, as mentioned in the introduction.
-Perhaps recent progress in dealing with systems containing classical and quantum components will be helpful~\cite{Bojowald:2020emy,Oppenheim:2023mox,Oppenheim:2023izn}. \acknowledgements We thank Omer Faruk Albayrak, Fabio van Dissel and George Zahariade for useful discussions.
+In future we hope to return to examining the effect of quantum fluctuations of the background scalar field itself on the scattering outcome, as mentioned in the Introduction (see Eq.~\eqref{phisplit}).
+To obtain a correspondence between our two field case with $\phi$ and $\psi$ and the single field case in \eqref{phisplit}, we can add the equations of motion for $\phi$ and $\psi$ and compare to the equation of motion obtained using \eqref{phisplit}.
+The two equations agree for the special choice of parameters $\mu^2 = -\lambda \eta^2$ and $\xi = 3 \lambda$.
+Our technique fails for these values because then the $\psi$ field has a zero mode (corresponding to the translation mode of the kink).
+It still might be possible to consider the two field case in the limit that $\mu^2 \to -\lambda \eta^2$ and $\xi \to 3 \lambda$ and obtain a reasonable approximation to the single field case.
+Alternatively, perhaps recent progress in dealing with systems containing classical and quantum components will be helpful~\cite{Bojowald:2020emy,Oppenheim:2023mox,Oppenheim:2023izn}. \acknowledgements We thank Omer Faruk Albayrak, Fabio van Dissel and George Zahariade for useful discussions and Evangelos I. Sfakianakis for comments.
 M.\,M. is supported by NSF Grant No. AST-2108466.
 M.\,M. also acknowledges support from the Institute for Gravitation and the Cosmos (IGC) Postdoctoral Fellowship.
 M.\,M. wishes to thank the Yukawa Institute for Theoretical Physics (YITP), Kyoto University for hospitality where a major part of this work was done.
 T.\,V. is supported by the U.S. Department of Energy, Office of High Energy Physics, under Award No.~DE-SC0019470.